afumagalli/design-a-game/pokemon-hangman/README.md

 `get_game_history`: Returns a history of all the moves made in a game along with their results

 Also contained in this project is a cron job to send an hourly email to all users with an unfinished game in the Datastore.

+You can interact with this API online at: pokemon-hangman.appspot.com/_ah/api/explorer